 Change A Registered Agent

-Changing your registered agent is one of the simple.
-When you’ve decided to change your registered agemt, you can cancel the previous registered agent service, hire a new registered agent, fill out and file a change of registered agent form with the secretary of state where you have registered your business, and there you go.
+Changing your registered agent is simple.
+When you’ve decided to change your registered agent, you can cancel the previously registered agent service, hire a new registered agent, fill out and file a change of registered agent form with the secretary of state where you have registered your business, and there you go.

-For more information on how to change the registered agent for your LLC, you can visit our state-specific change registered agent guids.
+For more information on how to change the registered agent for your LLC, you can visit our state-specific change registered agent guide.